There are parallels in the purification ritual in Leviticus and our cleansing from sin, which we could compare to spiritual leprosy.

-Leprosy is a horrible, disfiguring disease, one that the ancients said could only be cured by an act of God Himself.
-Martin Collins shows that Jesus' healing of a leper manifested His divine power and mercy.
+Leprosy is a horrible disease, one that the ancients said could only be cured by God Himself.
+Jesus' healing of a leper manifested His divine power and mercy.

-Leprosy is a gruesome disease, in which an infected person progressively rots and falls to pieces before his eyes.
-The leper's healing by Jesus teaches that, while Jesus freely healed the man, his cleansing was not really free, and the gift he was told to present to the priests contains vital instruction for all.
+The leper's healing teaches that, while Jesus freely healed the man, his cleansing was not really free.
+The gift he was told to present contains vital instruction.

 The peace offering teaches many things, but one of its main symbols is fellowship.
-John Ritenbaugh explains that our communion with the Father and the Son obligates us to pursue peace, follow the example of Christ, and be pure.
+Our communion with the Father and the Son obligates us to pursue peace.

 Comparing God's true ministers to false ministers—and seeing their fruit—reveals how the church must be revived spiritually.
 And "sneezing" plays a major role!